johndimm/WhatLooksGood/README.md

 ## Data

-Data used:
+Data used in analysis:

   - photo caption text
   - the restaurant where a photo was taken
-  - restaurant name, city, rating

 *Not* used:

   - the photos themselves
   - classification tags associated with restaurants
+  - restaurant ratings
+  - user info

+The restaurant name, neighborhood, city, and rating are used only for display in the UI, not for analysis.

 ## The concept of dish